areotwister/Master_Vorbereitung/Rechnerarchitektur/slides_with_undertitle/Computer-Architecture-Chapter-2-2022-11-08-slide-33-to-46.md

 - ![new_27](./_Computer-Architecture-Chapter-2-2022-11-08-slide-33-to-46_imgs/new_00:48:09_0004.png)
 - `0:48:14`: okay and this already explains you're almost to the end here well **at the end you also need to fix the stack pointer here back to it's original value**.
 - ![new_28](./_Computer-Architecture-Chapter-2-2022-11-08-slide-33-to-46_imgs/new_00:48:21_0003.png)
-- `0:48:26`: by just adding twenty four again **and then do this jump to what you saved here in register x one which was the caller of this function right...** cause it attempts to **jumps to this left example label and puts its own pc into x one**.
+- `0:48:26`: by just adding twenty four again **and then do this jump to what you saved here in register x one which was the caller of this function right...** cause it attempts to **jumps to this leaf example label and puts its own pc into x one**.
 - ![new_29](./_Computer-Architecture-Chapter-2-2022-11-08-slide-33-to-46_imgs/new_00:48:29_0005.png)
 <!-- - `0:48:46`: so that's why here this is at the end is is a return and as i explained here this is exactly the sort of instruction we have here re. -->
 - ![new_30](./_Computer-Architecture-Chapter-2-2022-11-08-slide-33-to-46_imgs/new_00:48:55_0017.png)